norelinorth/norelinorth.github.io/_posts/2025-10-17-ai_journal_validation.md

 The **Journal Validation app** for ERPNext changes this by providing:
 - **Automatic validation** of 100% of journal entries on save/submit
 - **Intelligent risk scoring** (0-100%) based on configurable business rules
-- **AI-powered analysis** using GPT-4 for high-risk entries (optional)
+- **AI-powered analysis** using AI for high-risk entries (optional)
 - **Complete audit trail** - every validation permanently logged
 - **Beautiful dashboards** - visualize risk distribution, trends, and top violations
 - **Enterprise features** - batch validation, workflow integration, email alerts

 **What makes it special**: 100% Frappe/ERPNext standards compliance.
 No custom fields, no core modifications, no hardcoded values.
-This could be submitted to the Frappe Marketplace today without any changes.

 ---